 Teenage drug addiction is one of the most serious substance abuse problems in the UK.
 Thankfully, early treatment can help avert a lifetime of drug abuse.

 According to reports by the National Institute on Drug Abuse (NIDA), 50 per cent of teens have abused an illicit drug, 20% have used a prescription drug recreationally, 40 per cent have smoked a cigarette, and 70 per cent have tried alcohol by their senior year in high school.
 Be it stealing from their parents, being provided by a friend or, in some cases, shoplifting from a store.
 But, on the other hand, a shocking 25 per cent of teenagers say they have been given alcohol at an early age.

-Parents used to only worry about children smoking cigarettes, while figures have dropped there has been a rise in vaping, despite the health risks.
+There used to be a worry about children smoking cigarettes, but while figures have dropped there has been a rise in vaping, despite the health risks.

 What Drugs Are Most Frequently Used By Teenagers?

-Treatment centres see teenage patients struggling with all kinds of drugs, from the “big names” you hear about your whole life, to lesser-known substances that can be equally as addictive and dangerous.
-Parents have to stay aware of what’s out there and how it might affect your teenager if they experiment with it.
+Treatment centres see teenage patients struggling with all kinds of drugs, from the “big names” you hear about your whole life, to lesser-known substances that can give health problems and be equally as addictive and dangerous.

 The most familiar abused illicit drugs among teens include: